Toyota C-HR reliability & safety

 |5 stars (2017)||95%||77%||78%|

-The Toyota C-HR should be both reliable and safe; Toyota has an excellent reputation for reliability and customer satisfaction that was reflected in our 2018 Driver Power survey, and the C-HR has more standard safety equipment than almost any rival.
+The Toyota C-HR should be both reliable and safe; Toyota has an excellent reputation for reliability and customer satisfaction that was reflected in our sister title Auto Express' 2020 Driver Power survey.
+Also, the C-HR has more standard safety equipment than almost any rival.

 The C-HR received a maximum five-star Euro NCAP crash-test rating in 2017, including an impressive 95% for adult occupants.
 Other scores were consistently good, including 77% for child safety, 76% for pedestrian safety, and 78% for safety assistance technologies.

-All versions of the C-HR benefit from Toyota’s Safety Sense set-up, which includes adaptive cruise control, autonomous emergency braking and pedestrian detection as part of its hi-tech suite of features.
+All versions of the C-HR benefit from Toyota’s Safety Sense set-up, which includes adaptive cruise control, autonomous emergency braking and pedestrian detection.
 Also included are seven airbags and stability control.
 Excel and Dynamic models are also available with rear cross-traffic alert and blind-spot monitoring as optional extras.